CSR performance 2023

 The Group’s inclusion in these non-financial indices, which comprise the top-performing companies in terms of social, environmental and governance criteria, demonstrates the depth of its commitment to CSR.

 In 2021, the Group’s ESG commitment was recognised by Moody’s ESG Solutions, ranking Casino Group first in its industry.
-The Group’s 2022 ESG ratings remained mostly stable with an improvement in the climate rating to A- by the COP (B in 2021).
+The Group’s 2023 ESG ratings remained mostly stable with a maintaining in the climate rating to A- by the CDP (B in 2021).

 Commited employer